khilnani/textchart.com/README.md

 # uml.ide

-> A simple mobile first web editor for both PlantUML and Mermaid.js
+> A simple mobile first UML text editor for both PlantUML and Mermaid.js

 To learn more about PlantUML, check out: